Welcome to The Very

-I started this blog in 2011 as a place to share my
+I started this blog in 2011 as a place to document the ideas that I was doing in my classroom and share with other teachers.

 Blessings,